PrimeTimeTran/next-blog/data/blog/overthewire-bandit.md

 An overview of the techniques to overcome each level of over the wire's bandit.

-Working through these exercises gives us knowledge of linux, bash, file system, networking and more.
+Fundamentals of linux, bash, file system, net cat, cronjobs and more.

 ## 0 - SSH to remote machine